Westerface/software-design-vu/docs/assignment2.md

 Maximum number of words for this section: 3000

 ## Sequence diagrams
-Author(s): `Dimitar Georgiev, Klimis Tsakiridis, Stoyan Tsiniov, Iva Dimitrova`
+Author(s): `Dimitar Georgiev, Klimis Tsakiridis, Stoyan Tsinov, Iva Dimitrova`

 This chapter contains the specification of at least 2 UML sequence diagrams of your system, together with a textual description of all its elements.
 Here you have to focus on specific situations you want to describe.
 For example, you can describe the interaction of player when performing a key part of the videogame, during a typical execution scenario, in a special case that may happen (e.g., an error situation), when finalizing a fantasy soccer game, etc.